Travel visa: Visa exemption agreements

+In some cases visa-free entry may be granted to holders of diplomatic passports even as visas are required by normal passport holders (see: Passport).

 Other countries may unilaterally grant visa-free entry to nationals of certain countries to facilitate tourism, promote business, or even to cut expenses on maintaining consular posts abroad.

 Some of the considerations for a country to grant visa-free entry to another country include (but are not limited to):